trigaten/Learn_Prompting/docs/automated_pe/rl.md

 TEMPERA uses a GPT architecture and is trained with proximal policy optimization.

 They use a reward which consists of the difference of score between a prompt before/after an edit.

-can edit instructions, in context exemplars, or verbalizers